 Defining the Cubic Foot

 A cubic foot is a unit of volume representing the volume of a cube with sides that are one foot in length.
 It's part of the imperial and US customary systems and is often used for larger volumes.
-Cubic feet are commonly used in construction, HVAC (heating, ventilation, and air conditioning) calculations, and for measuring the volume of storage spaces.
+Even so, cubic feet are commonly used in construction, HVAC (heating, ventilation, and air conditioning) calculations, and for measuring the volume of storage spaces.
 Understanding cubic feet is particularly important in industries dealing with large quantities of materials or spaces.

 The Conversion Factor